48 Hours in Reykjavík: Top Things to Do

 48 hours in Reykjavík might not seem like a lot, but with the right itinerary, some advanced planning and a good pair of walking shoes you’ll get to enjoy all the best things the city has to offer.

-With so much to do in Iceland, it’s sometimes hard to know where to start, and especially so if your time is limited.
+Commitments and responsibilities sometimes mean that 48 hours is the maximum amount of time we have available to explore the world.
+And with so much to do in Iceland, it’s sometimes hard to know where to start - especially if your time is so limited.

-Whether you’re on a stopover or enjoying a fleeting visit to Iceland, it’s still possible to pack in some great adventure activities.
+Whether you’re on a stopover or enjoying a fleeting visit to Iceland, it’s still possible to pack in some great adventure activities such as visiting the biggest glacier in Europe!
+While much of Iceland is spread across remote villages and naturally formed geological oddities, there is plenty to get up to in a short period of time.

-Breakfast is always considered the most important meal of the day, but especially so when you plan on pushing your body and undertaking some extreme adventures.
-You’ll need every ounce of energy to make sure you complete the tour and also enjoy the adventure as best as you can.
+Breakfast is always considered the most important meal of the day, especially when you plan on pushing your body and undertaking some extreme adventures.
+You’ll need every ounce of energy to make sure you complete your activities and also explore Iceland as best as you can in your limited time there.

 Luckily, we have numerous articles on the best places to eat in Reykjavík, as well as along The Golden Circle and throughout Iceland.
 If you’re based in Reykjavík, make sure to check out Grái Kotturinn.
 This quaint restaurant is situated in a basement in the center of the city, and serves up a wholesome, filling breakfast.
 And the best thing about this particular eatery is that it opens at 7:30 am, giving you plenty of time to grab breakfast and join your 9 am tour!

-There’s no doubt that you’ll want to pack as much into your time in Iceland as possible, which is why it’s important to pick your tours wisely.
-Luckily for visitors to Iceland, Arctic Adventures offers a wide range of day tours, which combine a number of different activities.
+Adventure tours are the ideal way to pack as much into your 48 hours in Iceland as humanly possible.
+There’s no doubt that you’ll want to see as much as possible, which is why it’s important to pick your tours wisely!
+Luckily for visitors to Iceland, Arctic Adventures offers a wide range of day tours, which combine a number of different activities to suit every interest.

-With so much choice, we thought we’d highlight one of our favorite combination tours.
+With so much choice, we thought we’d highlight one of our favorite combination tours for those time-poor visitors to the country.
 Our Golden Circle and Snorkelling tour lets you experience Iceland from above and below.
-The full-day tour starts at 9:00 am and arrives back in Reykjavík at 18:00.
+The full-day tour starts at 9:00 am and arrives back in Reykjavík at 18:00, so that you have plenty of time to enjoy the nightlife of the capital.

 While on the tour, you’ll visit some of The Golden Circle’s most famous natural attractions and UNESCO world heritage sites, such as the Great Geysir, Gullfoss Waterfall and Thingvellir National Park.